juanmpal/juanmpal.github.io/_pages/about.md

 I am a PhD candidate at the Toulouse School of Economics.

+My interest lie in the fields of labor economics and industrial organization

 I combine <span style="color:SteelBlue">**model-based**</span> and <span style="color:SteelBlue">**design-based**</span> methods to conduct research in <span style="color:SteelBlue">**labor**</span> and <span style="color:SteelBlue">**education**</span> economics.

 I will be on the 2025/2026 academic Job Market.